 OVERVIEW

-In order to sell Onion procured under PSF during R-25, NAFED invites bid from the eligible bidders for Appointment of Guarantee Brokers at (Place of sale – Mandi/Location etc.) for sale of Onion procured by NAFED in the States of Maharashtra and Gujarat during Rabi-25.
+In order to sell Onion procured under PSF during R-25, NAFED invites bid from the eligible bidders for Appointment of Guarantee Brokers at (Nafed Azadpur branch D 392 New Subzi Mandi Azadpur Delhi 110033.) for sale of Onion procured by NAFED in the States of Maharashtra and Gujarat during Rabi-25.

-Interested and eligible bidder shall require to submit copy each of required documents only in prescribed format as per terms & conditions mentioned in this EOI in sealed envelope to (NAFED Branch with address) before the last date & time given in this bid documents.
+Interested and eligible bidder shall require to submit copy each of required documents only in prescribed format as per terms & conditions mentioned in this EOI in sealed envelope to (Nafed Azadpur branch D 392 New Subzi Mandi Azadpur Delhi 110033) before the last date & time given in this bid documents.

 After scrutiny of documents, NAFED shall shortlist and the qualified eligible bidders shall be communicated separately for acceptance of their bid.